USM-RCG/mirth-channels/README.md

 # Mirth Channels

+*This project is no longer active.
+With the elimination of ODK Aggregate and Mirth from the system architecuture, the need for these was eliminated.
+This project now exists only for archival purposes.*

 Configuration for the Mirth system used to implement data integration between ODK Aggregate and cims-server.
 It defines a process that is used to pick up data as it is uploaded to ODK Aggregate and transfer it to cims-server using